Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 equals the composition

 by \eqref{muKdef}.
-Then by the naturality of the unit isomorphisms and the unit property for $\mu_{W_1}$, this composition equals $k$.
+By the naturality of the unit isomorphisms and the unit property for $\mu_{W_1}$, this composition equals $k$.
 Since $k$ is a kernel in $\cC$ and thus a monomorphism, it follows that $\mu_K\circ(\iota_A\boxtimes 1_K)\circ l_{K}^{-1}= 1_K$.
-Now to prove the associativity of $\mu_K$, we use \eqref{muKdef}, the associativity of $\mu_{W_1}$, and the naturality of the associativity isomorphisms to calculate
+To prove the associativity of $\mu_K$, we use \eqref{muKdef}, the associativity of $\mu_{W_1}$, and naturality of the associativity isomorphisms:

 Since $k$ is a monomorphism, associativity for $\mu_K$ follows.